-Forex trading is all about making smart moves with currency prices-without actually owning the currencies.
+Forex trading lets you speculate on currency prices without owning the underlying currencies.
 Thanks to CFDs (Contracts for Difference), you can trade with leverage, meaning you control a bigger position with less money upfront.
-Sounds awesome, right?
-But here’s the deal: since you’re technically borrowing money to trade, there’s an interest cost involved.
+It's a powerful feature, but it comes with a cost.
+Here’s the deal: since you’re technically borrowing money to trade, there’s an interest cost involved.
 That’s where rollovers come in.

 Here’s how it works: every currency pair has its own interest rate.
 If the currency you buy has a higher interest rate than the one you sell, you might get a little bonus (a credit).
 But if the one you sell has the higher rate, you’ll have to pay a fee.